 As you enter this giant open space look around, you will notice there is a lot of stone and glass.
 The giant glass window all around the building is a symbol that represents our government.
 It does not work in secret and any citizen can see everything that happens.
 The stone chosen is the same stone used to build the Empire State Building and shows the strength of We the People.

 Do you solemnly swear to preserve, protect, and defend the Constitution?
-Be sworn in as the President of the United States with this fun interactive exhibit located in the DeVos exhibit hall.
-Freedom is Calling: answer it by taking the oath.
+Be sworn in as the President of the United States with this fun interactive exhibit located in the museum's main exhibition.

 A president's style is about so much more than their politics - it's even in how they dress.
 Check out FDR's trademark topper on display, circa 1937.